(Last Updated on : 09-01-2019)

 Jarasandha had a close friend King Banasura

-.
-Upon his suggestion Jarasandha decided to get his 2 daughters, Asti and Prapti
+and upon his suggestion Jarasandha decided to get his two daughters, Asti and Prapti

 married to the Crown-Prince of Mathura, Kansa

 .
 Jarasandha also provided his army to Kansa.